Jacobsmi/to_do_app_vuecli/Notes.md

 ## In Progress

+- Add validation to the Add Task field

+## Completed

 - Add task works now need to update after add

-## Completed
+- Created delete function

 ## Need to Do